lua-rocks/luapi/README.md

     scriptum.start()

 **Example**:
-Create an optional header vignette with a comment block and these tags (all optional):
+Create an optional header vignette with a comment block.
+Start from the first line of the source file, and use these tags (all optional):

 - **@title** the name of the file/module (once, single line)
 - **@version** the current version (once, single line)
 - **@description** module description (once, multiple lines)